 David Carter (Chair of Governors)

-A Chartered Accountant by profession, David worked for ICI PLC for almost 30 years, latterly as global head of its Mergers & Acquisitions (M&A) team.
-He has a rare talent for clear, illuminating communication, often distilled from the essence of dry and complex issues.
+A Chartered Accountant by profession, David worked for the multi-national chemical company ICI PLC for almost 30 years, latterly as global head of its Mergers & Acquisitions (M&A) team.
 David was an Executive Director and Chief Financial Officer of ICI’s public company in India, and his non‐executive duties included acting as non-executive director of ICI’s three public companies in Pakistan and India, Chairmanship of the Audit Committees and membership of the Remuneration Committees.

-Chris was appointed a Governor of the School in 2017.
-He is also a member of the Governance and Finance & Audit Committees.
+Chris was appointed a Trustee of the School in 2017.
+He is a member of the Governance and Finance & Audit Committees.

 Chris is also a board director and member of the legal committee of the International Federation of the Phonographic Industry, a member of the Intellectual Property Committee of the CBI, a trustee of the EMI Archive Trust and a trustee director of the Warner Music UK Pension Scheme.
 In addition Chris is a member of the advisory board of Revelator, an Israeli digital music analytics company.

-Paul was appointed a Governor of the School in 2011 and was elected Chair of the Governing Body in 2012.
-He is currently Chair of the Personnel Committee and is a member of the Finance & Audit and Principal’s Performance Management Committees.
+Paul was appointed a Trustee of the School in 2011 and was elected Chair of the Governing Body in 2012.
+He served two three-year terms, stepping down in August 2018.
+He is currently a member of the Curriculum and Student Welfare, Fund-raising, Finance & Audit and Principal’s Performance Management Committees.

 Paul's career spans more than 35 years working with music artists of very diverse backgrounds in a variety of locations.
 Prior to founding his own company Paul spent 27 years in senior management positions with Sony Music International including serving as President, Europe, Middle East, and Africa (2000-03), as Chairman & CEO of Sony Music UK & Ireland (1993-2000); President Sony Music Canada (1989-1993); VP Marketing Sony Music Europe (1986-89).
 SohoArtists, founded in 2003, is a boutique artist management company focused largely on new and developing talent.
 He works with one of the most important World Music artists of today, Yasmin Levy (Adama Music) and has done so since the launch of her international career.
 Yasmin is a winner of the Anna Lindh Foundation Award for Cross-Cultural collaboration and has also won the USA Songwriting Competition for Best Song in the World Music category.